Free Kentucky Power of Attorney Forms – PDF | Word

 These documents are filled out so that in any event where the principal is incapacitated, unavailable, or someone else has to take care of their transactions on their behalf, for the medical, financial, business affairs, etc. Interests will be very well taken care of by a reliable representative.
 The importance of having someone you trust, such as a spouse, relative, or close friend, as your representative cannot be overemphasized.

 For example, you could find yourself in a situation where you are on a business trip, and you can’t be available to sign some very important document, or perhaps you are incapacitated as a result of a health condition.
-A power of attorney can ensure your best interest is implemented in such situations.
+A POA can ensure your best interest is implemented in such situations.

 Statutory Forms